-(3) Prior to implementing a major change, the employer must review or perform a damage mechanism review (DMR) and perform a hierarchy of hazard controls analysis (HCA).
+(3) Prior to implementing a major change, the employer must review or perform a DMR and perform a HCA.
 The findings of the DMR and recommendations of the HCA must be included in the MOC documentation.

 (4) The employer must use qualified personnel and appropriate methods for all MOCs, based upon hazard, complexity and type of change.